dylanngo95/random-number-typescript-templates/README.md

-# Redux base template for rn-redux
+# React Native with Typescript base template for rn-redux
 Init project react native with typescript is easy

 ## How Use: